Photoaging (Sun Damage)

-“I see many patients who have a lot sun damage,” says Kathleen Suozzi, MD, director of the aesthetics at Yale Medicine Dermatology.
+“I see many patients who have a lot sun damage,” says Kathleen Suozzi, MD, director of Aesthetic Dermatology at Yale Medicine Dermatology.
 “They feel like their skin aged them, that they appear older than some of their peers, and they’re regretful of not being better with sun protection in their youth.”

 At Yale Medicine Dermatology, our dermatologists and dermatologic surgeons can help address the aesthetic concerns you may have if your skin is showing signs of photoaging.
 These signs can include brown spots, wrinkles, broken capillaries, and uneven skin texture.
 Our dermatologists are also experts in using the latest minimally invasive techniques to remove skin cancer while minimizing scarring and can address sun-induced precancers that, if left untreated, are at risk for developing into skin cancer.